hongwang01/RCDNet/README.md

 2020.6.22   Fix the bug in the file "../src/model/rcdnet.py", change the training command, and also release higher version with the folder "./pytorch1.0+"

+2020.6.28   Fix the bug in the file "init_rain_kernel.m"

 ## Contact
 If you have any question, please feel free to concat Hong Wang (Email: hongwang01@stu.xjtu.edu.cn)